 Changes to Capital Gains Tax and Entrepreneurs' Relief

 In the lead up to the budget, many commentators speculated that there would be changes to Capital Gains Tax (CGT) and potentially Entrepreneurs' Relief (ER).
 Contractors will be relieved to hear that this did not happen.
 The eligibility criteria for the reduced rate of capital gains remains unaltered and should you qualify for ER the reduced rate of CGT remains fixed at 10% up to a lifetime limit of £1 million.

 Payments on account

-Remember, If you have a student loan, dividends count towards your income and hence if you have breached the repayment threshold (£19,390 for Plan 1 or £26,575 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.
+Remember, if you have a student loan, dividends count towards your income, and hence if you have breached the repayment threshold (£19,895 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.

 Residential property disposals

 From 6th April 2020 any disposal of residential property which generates a taxable gain must be reported to HMRC within 30 days.
-This will only apply where there is a taxable gain so you won’t need to worry about this if you sell your main residence.
+A sale of your main residence will not generate a taxable gain, however, if you sell a second home or investment property let you will need to inform HMRC.